NaomiProject/naomi-docs/developer/plugins/speechhandler_plugin.md

 ### Internationalization

+Translating intents into different languages is fairly straightforward, since the locales section allows you to create a translation for a particular locale directly.
+This allows different locales to define different types and numbers of keywords and templates as necessary.

-Now, you might be wondering what self.gettext() is in the above examples.
+You might be wondering what self.gettext() is in the above examples.
 Self.gettext is created in the plugin.GenericPlugin base class that all plugins are derived from, and is used for internationalization.
 Naomi is an international application and we want to make it available in as many languages